2022 Nissan Ariya: 10 geeky details in 300-mile, $40,000 electric crossover

 Nissan is using a very high amount of usable capacity.
 Nissan might be second only to Tesla in the percentage of gross capacity it’s actually using—63 out of 65 kwh for its smaller pack, and 87 out of 90 kwh for its larger one.

 Espinosa credited the confidence it has, and the learning and experience it has with Leaf packs.
-Secondly, it’s remaining conscious of the idea of managing and being very efficient in the amount of kilowatts you actually put in the car.
+Secondly, it’s remaining conscious of the idea of managing and optimizing the energy you actually put in the car.
 “Because each kilowatt hour is a lot of money, so you need to be very, very efficient and effective,” he said.

 Nissan Leaf e-4orce demo - Las Vegas Motor Speedway, January 2020